 A closed-ended query is a type of question that can be answered with a simple “yes” or “no” response, or with a specific piece of information such as a number, date, or name.
 Closed-ended questions are typically used to elicit specific information or to confirm or deny a particular assumption.
 For example, in a customer service chatbot conversation, a closed-ended question might be: “Did you receive your order on time?”
 The answer to this question is either “yes” or “no.” Another example of a closed-ended question might be: “What is your date of birth?”
 In this case, the user would provide a specific date as a response.

+Use closed-ended queries when you need a direct answer, but verify factual answers from reliable sources.
 Closed-ended questions are useful in conversational AI because they can help guide the conversation and provide a clear path forward.
 However, they can also limit the scope of the conversation and prevent users from providing more detailed or nuanced answers.

 Open-ended queries: